 – Medium Pizza Production

 For medium pizza production, say 4- 6 pizzas at a time, you may like to consider pizza deck ovens or brick ovens.
-The cook time is usually longer in deck ovens and you will have to continuously move the pizzas around for even cooking.
+The cooking time is usually longer in deck ovens and you will have to continuously move the pizzas around for even cooking.
 You can add more decks on top of one another inside a single electric oven as and when necessary to overcome the lack of cooking space.

 On the other hand, brick ovens have only one cooking platform, which can hold up to 10 pizzas at a time.
 However, their cooking time is also slow (8 mins) just like deck ovens.
 Both ovens are non-electric in nature and are run by LPG/PNG cylinders.